Runtime-Architects/Backend/README.md

 4. **Monitoring**:
    - Check `/health` endpoint for system status
    - Monitor streaming event logs
-   - Set up proper logging infrastructure
+   - Set up proper logging infrastructure and inspect the Frontend logs for any inconsistencies.

 ## 🔧 Troubleshooting